 A healthy lifestyle

 More than ten miles of trails, a stable, and a large lake with beach and dock provide opportunities for healthy outdoor exercise.
-Multiple farm businesses at the Prairie Crosssing Farm grow fresh organic vegetables and other farm products for the Prairie Crossing community and beyond.
+Multiple farm businesses at the Prairie Crossing Farm grow fresh organic vegetables and other farm products for the Prairie Crossing community and beyond.
 Individual community garden plots are available at the Prairie Crossing Farm.
 Lake Forest Hospital has built a new facility at Prairie Crossing.
 Click here for the next guiding principle, A Sense of Place.

 The Prairie Crossing Farm, a working organic farm, is located in Prairie Crossing.
 Sustainable agriculture was integrated into the site plan to provide residents with a hyper-local source for healthy organic food.
 At the Prairie Crossing Farm, independent farm businesses grow healthy food for customers in Prairie Crossing and the larger Chicago region.
-Sandhill Family Farms is at the Prairie Crossing Farm for the long term while other farm businesses “incubate” through the Farm Business Development Center (FBDC), a program for beginning farmers.
+Prairie Wind Family Farm is at the Prairie Crossing Farm for the long term while other farm businesses “incubate” through the Farm Business Development Center (FBDC), a program for beginning farmers.
 Click here for information about the independent farm businesses at the Prairie Crossing Farm.

 At the community gardens at the Prairie Crossing Farm, Prairie Crossing residents and the larger community can also grow their own food.
 Interest in home gardening continues to grow and the community gardens are generally filled to capacity with gardens bursting with fresh, healthy produce.
 Click here for information about the community gardens at the Prairie Crossing Farm.